nickemma/ShopNest/Mine.md

   },
   "mediaIds": ["string (uuid)"],
   "status": "available | out_of_stock | discontinued | coming_soon | draft",
-  // NOTE:START->
-  // Since we have a recommendation service, we can create the rating system in it
-  // or create a separate rating service.
-The rating would reference product by ID
-  // Why ?
-This would allow aggreagation of rating across customers and alow effective
-  // recommendation via user-product interactions
-  // "rating": {
-  //   "average": "number (1-5)",
-  //   "count": "number"
-  // },
-  // <-NOTE:END
-  // NOTE:START->
-  // Having this here is redundant and inefficient.
-Which is the very reason we have
-  // inventory service.
-Coordinating mutations across inventory and product service
-  // for this is just an headache, let the source of truth be in the inventory service.
-  // That is where it belongs.
-  // <- NOTE:END
-  // "inventory": {
-  //   "stock": "number",
-  //   "lowStockThreshold": "number",
-  //   "reservedStock": "number",
-  //   "backorderAllowed": "boolean",
-  //   "expectedRestockDate": "string (ISO 8601 date, optional)"
-  // },
   "tags": ["string"],
   "relatedProducts": ["string (product UUIDs)"], "variants": [